microsoft/bedrock-cli/guides/service-introspection-onboarding.md

 - Add the task before the crucial steps in your pipeline.
 This will capture details about failures if the important steps fail.

-- To specify the `spk` version you want to download, set the `VERSION` environment variable.
-With this, `get_spk_version` will download that version.
+- To specify the `bedrock` version you want to download, set the `VERSION` environment variable.
+With this, `get_bedrock_version` will download that version.
 If `VERSION` is not set, it will download the latest version.

 #### 3. CD release pipeline (ACR to HLD) configuration